awsdocs/amazon-transcribe-developer-guide/doc_source/websocket-med.md

   For more information, refer to [Handling Dates in Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/sigv4-date-handling.html)\.
 + **X\-Amz\-Date** – The date and time the signature is created\.
 The format is YYYYMMDDTHHMMSSZ, where YYYY=year, MM=month, DD=day, HH=hour, MM=minute, SS=seconds, and 'T' and 'Z' are fixed characters\.
 For more information, refer to [Handling Dates in Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/sigv4-date-handling.html)\.
 + **X\-Amz\-Expires** – The length of time in seconds until the credentials expire\.
 The maximum value is 300 seconds \(5 minutes\)\.
 + **X\-Amz\-Security\-Token** – Optional\.
 A Signature Version 4 token for temporary credentials\.
 If you specify this parameter, include it in the canonical request\.
-For more information, see [Requesting Temporary Security Credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_request.html) in the *AWS AWS Identity and Access Management User Guide*\.
+For more information, see [Requesting Temporary Security Credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_request.html) in the *AWS Identity and Access Management User Guide*\.
 + **X\-Amz\-Signature** – The Signature Version 4 signature that you generated for the request\.
 + **X\-Amz\-SignedHeaders** – The headers that are signed when creating the signature for the request\.
 The only valid value is `host`\.